pylelab/USalign/readme.txt

-               between chain j and i from complex A and B 2026/08/14: Implement flexible structure alignment by -mm 7 2026/08/19: Print version for -mm 1 when aligning monomers
+               between chain j and i from complex A and B 2026/08/14: Implement flexible structure alignment by -mm 7 2026/08/19: Print version for -mm 1 when aligning monomers 2026/08/26: color different regions by different colors in -mm 7 -o
 ===============================================================================

 =========================